Shivamgautam79/Pizza-Sales-Analysis/README.md

 # Pizza-Sales-Analysis
-Certainly!
-Here's an expanded and simplified description for your GitHub project:

----

 **Project Title: Pizza Sales Analytics**

-**Description:**

 Welcome to the Pizza Sales Analytics project!
 In this project, we've gone through a thorough process to transform raw pizza sales data into valuable insights for your business.
 Here's a breakdown of what we've accomplished: